AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

-- Enforce syntactic constraints on type instances needed to ensure the termination of constraint entailment checking.
 - Allow data family GADT instances.
 - Deriving `Typeable` for data families.
 - If an associated synonym has a default definition, use that in the instances.
 In contrast to methods, this cannot be overridden by a specialised definition.
 (Confluence requires that any specialised version is extensionally the same as the default.)